Where Do You Swim in the East Bay? - 510 Families

 West Campus Pool, Berkeley

-This outdoor heated pool in West Berkeley offers both family and recreational swim every day throughout the summer.
-You’ll need to register through the city website before going, and check the hours here> Our experience is that it’s not always the warmest of pools.
+This outdoor heated pool in West Berkeley offers both family and recreational swimming every day throughout the summer without a lot of frills.
+You’ll need to buy drop in pass through the city website before going, and check the hours here >

 El Cerrito Swim Center, El Cerrito